Upgrading K2s

 Upgrade Procedure

-The upgrade process re-installs the cluster binaries, then migrates (exports/imports) Kubernetes resources and re-enables addons.
+ℹ️ Info: The upgrade process re-installs the cluster binaries, migrates (exports/imports) Kubernetes resources, and re-enables previously enabled addons.
+It does not also upgrade existing addons, this needs to be done separatly using the

 - Extract the new K2s release package into a directory (e.g.